rizinorg/rizin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've documented every `RZ_API` function and struct this PR changes.
 - [ ] I've added tests that prove my changes are effective (required for changes to `RZ_API`).
 - [ ] I've updated the [Rizin book](https://github.com/rizinorg/book) with the relevant information (if needed).
-- [ ] I've used AI tools to generate fully or partially these code changes and i'm sure they are not copyrighted by somebody else.
+- [ ] I've used AI tools to generate fully or partially these code changes and I'm sure the changes are not copyrighted by somebody else.

 **Detailed description**